grid-js/gridjs-angular/packages/gridjs-angular/README.md

 - `pnpm install` - Install all dependencies
 - `nx serve demo` - Run demo app
 - `nx migrate latest` - Update Nx to the latest version, and upgrade all packages from package.json to their latest version
-- `nx update-bindings gridjs-angular` - Update the input and output bindings from GridJS to the Angular component.
-This command should be run after updating the GridJS version.